fepitre/qubes-builderv2/README.md

 This is the second generation of the Qubes OS builder.
 This new builder leverages container or disposable qube isolation to perform every stage of the build and release process.
-From fetching sources to building them, everything is executed inside of a "cage" (either a disposable or a container) with the help of what we call an "executor."
+From fetching sources to building them, everything is executed inside a "cage" (either a disposable or a container) with the help of what we call an "executor."
 For every command that needs to perform an action on sources, like cloning and verifying Git repos, rendering a SPEC file, generating SRPM or Debian source packages, a new cage is used.
-Only the signing, publishing, and uploading processes are executed locally outside of a cage.
+Only the signing, publishing, and uploading processes are executed locally outside a cage.
 (This will be improved in the future.)
 For now, only Docker, Podman, Local, and Qubes executors are available.